Osterøy: Mayors

+Population

 Transport

 Osterøy is connected to the mainland by a ferry from Breistein to Valestrand, and by a bridge on the far southern end of the island.
 The ferry named "Ole Bull" is sailing every half-hour from Breistein and Valestrand from early morning to late in the evening.

 The Osterøy Bridge, finished in 1997, provides Osterøy with its only permanent road connection to the mainland in Bergen municipality.
 The bridge has a main span of 595 m, the third longest suspension bridge main span in Norway, for a total length of 917 m.
 Since 2015, the bridge has been toll-free.
 There are no road connections from Osterøy municipality to the Vaksdal municipality part of Osterøy island.
 That part of the island has the Kallestadsundet Bridge connecting it to the rest of Vaksdal municipality from the east.